boltops-tools/terraspace-docs/_docs/misc/shim.md

     You have already activated google-apis-core 0.3.0, but your Gemfile requires google-apis-core 0.2.1.
 Prepending `bundle exec` to your command may solve this.

 This is due to the ruby system and bundler `Gemfile.lock` dependencies not matching.
-A coupon of options:
+There are a couple of options:

 1. **bundle update**: Update `Gemfile.lock` with bundle update.
 2. **shim wrapper**: Run `bundle exec` in front of your commands with a shim wrapper.